 Hawaii Laws Prohibiting Employment Discrimination Poster Required

-The Laws Prohibiting Employment Discrimination is an equal opportunity law poster by the Hawaii Department Of Labor and Industrial Relations.
+The Laws Prohibiting Employment Discrimination is a labor law posters poster by the Hawaii Department Of Labor and Industrial Relations.
 This is a mandatory posting for all employers in Hawaii, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place where all employees will see it.
 It talks about how employees have the right to be free from discrimination in the workplace, examples of discrimination in the workplace and how to file a complaint if discriminated against.

 HI All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Hawaii and Federal poster requirements by clicking here .